Gamification

 All

-The benefits are clear: Gamification can lead to more motivated employees, better online reviews, and lower turnover rates.
+The benefits are clear: Gamification for employee engagement can lead to more motivated employees, better online reviews, and lower turnover rates.

-Here are 11 gamification benefits for HR Departments that can improve everything from wellness to team unification.
+Here are 11 gamification benefits for employees and HR departments that can improve everything from wellness to team unification.

 1. More Qualified Hires: Whether you’re seeking a job or hiring for one, gamification makes the process more approachable for applicants and can reduce the hiring manager’s workload.
+By gamifying employee engagement from the recruitment stage, you can attract more enthusiastic and relevant candidates.
 Gaming can even be part of your employee recruitment strategy.

-2. Higher Motivation: Millennials tend to gravitate toward gamification in organizations, which helps them hit their targets and achieve their goals.
+2. Higher Motivation: Gamification to motivate employees, especially Millennials who tend to gravitate toward gamification in organizations, helps them hit their targets and achieve their goals.

-3. Improved Productivity: Sometimes, a carrot can quicken the pace of task completion, especially when the job is repetitive and mundane.
+3. Improved Productivity: Gamification to improve employee engagement can also lead to enhanced productivity, especially with the support of instant feedback and clear goals.
+Sometimes, a carrot can quicken the pace of task completion, especially when the job is repetitive and mundane.

-6. More Fun: Games are fun! employees really enjoy having a workplace that doesn’t take itself too seriously.
+6. More Fun: Games are fun!
+Employees really enjoy having a workplace that doesn’t take itself too seriously.
+Lower stress and greater employee happiness can lead to overall higher job satisfaction.

 8. Tighter Teams: Employees are much more loyal to a company when they feel like integral members of a team.
 Gaming together with the intent of winning tightens these bonds and encourages engagement at every level.